UTEP-CS-1/website/staging_labs/1/spec.md

 ## Q4: One final touch

-Reassign the value of the song play count variable you declared in Q2 to be 1 higher than it was before.
+Reassign the value of the song play count variable you initialized in Q2 to be 1 higher than it was before.
 Write this line of code such that if next week you went back to update the original initialization value of the variable in Q2, no change would be necessary on this line for it to still correctly increment that revised initialization value by 1.
-Do not declare a new variable; update the pre-existing variable.
+Do not initialize a new variable; update the pre-existing variable.

 Replace the `"FIXME"` in the print statements to use the variable.